emma-foster/SwiftLMDB/README.md

 # SwiftLMDB

-This is a fork of [agisboye/SwiftLMDB](https://github.com/agisboye/SwiftLMDB) but the functionality has been altered to better suit its purpose in an internal project.
+This is a fork of [agisboye/SwiftLMDB](https://github.com/agisboye/SwiftLMDB), updated for Swift 5.1.

 ## Features